Last Updated on May 26, 2022

 SIGNING UP FOR OUR AMAZON JUNGLE TOUR

 We met with one of the company reps who gave us the same spiel that is posted on their website, so we didn’t learn anything new.
-He also went over the trip itinerary and packing tips—but really wasn’t it too late?
+He also went over the trip itinerary and Amazon packing list tips—but really wasn’t it too late?
 If I didn’t pack it, where did he expect me to obtain it?
 There wasn’t a Walmart around!
 He then asked for payment….the wrong amount… I quickly dug through my paperwork to show him the agreed-upon total for the two of us and he shrugged his shoulders and said ok.

 SIDE NOTE: When we were at the La Paz, Bolivia airport, en route to Rurrenabaque, we tried to use our debit card at the ATM to withdraw some Bolivianos.
 No Luck!
 It wouldn’t read the card and give us anything.
 We tried a couple more cards that also did not work.
 We knew we needed at least a little bit of cash in that currency because the Madidi National Park fees needed to be in cash.
 We had leftover soles from our trip through Peru, but those were limited.
 We exchanged a small number of soles and USD (while receiving hefty currency exchange fees) and tried to limit our cash spending of our Bolivianos